ohgodspidersno/ogsn-pz-mods/README.md

     1. Guaranteed in Mystery Machine if that mod is loaded
     1. Guaranteed in Military vehicles if those mods are loaded

+###More Map Symbols
+1. Car
+1. Loot bag
+1. Gun
+1. Different circles

 ###Fork MJ Lockpicking
 1. If Metal Anger doesn't want to use this on his workshop page, change the poster graphic and font

 ##Ideas for New Mods
 Might pursue these...

+###Use Metalworking to Turn Barrels Into Rain Collectors
+1. Oil Barrel or Garbage Can + Metal Sheet = Rain Collector

 ###Rename More Things
 1. Lighters